-During May, Gualala Arts’ Burnett Gallery will feature the art of
+During May, Gualala Arts’ Burnett Gallery features the art of

 Suzan Friedland and Elisabeth Gladstone.